 My brain didn't go blank.
 My body went into lockdown.

-This is why many autistic people (and many allies) prefer the term situational mutism: it makes it clearer that speech changes depending on context, safety, and stress — not willingness.
+This is why many autistic people and allies prefer the term situational mutism: it makes it clearer that speech changes depending on context, safety, and stress — not willingness.

 - knowing exactly what you want to say, but being unable to access your voice